websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

     jaxrs:check
     ```

-    The page lists all of the installed JAX-RS bundles, including the newly deployed API.
+    The page lists all of the installed JAX-RS bundles, including the newly deployed API, "R3B2.Acme.Journal.Article.Expansion".
 The API is now deployed and ready for you to call.

     ![The newly deployed API (named R3B2.Acme.Journal.Article.Expansion) is listed as a result from the command, and ready to use.](./implementing-a-new-api-with-rest-builder/images/01.png)